Tony Currenti: Life outside the music business

 In July 2015, he announced on his Facebook page a maiden tour of Italy with tribute band Overdose74.
 In Italy, he also performed with tribute bands Bon Scott Experience, Black Ice and Back In Hell.
 While in Europe, Currenti visited Germany and made a guest appearance on the album Disadvantaged by Stinger.
 Currenti was a special guest performer in the Bon But Not Forgotten series of concerts in Sydney and Melbourne in July 2017 to celebrate the 71st birthday of Bon Scott.
 The 2017 touring show, a tribute to Bon Scott, featured Currenti, James Morley, Mark Evans, Filippo Olivieri, Skenie and Simon Wright.
 Currenti, Morley and Wright backed up for the 2018 reprise but Evans, Olivieri and Skenie did not.
 Their places were taken by other musicians.

-In 2021.
-Currenti stepped back from touring commitments due to pandemic travel restrictions but continues to play concerts in Sydney, Australia.
+In 2021, Currenti stepped back from touring commitments due to pandemic travel restrictions but continues to play concerts in Sydney, Australia.
+He played a farewell tour in the UK in 2023.